anydotcrypto/docs.any.sender/docs/experimentalClient/README.md

 const walletContractAddress = await anyUserWallet.any.getProxyAccountAddresss();
 ```

-### signer.any.isProxyAccountDeployed() : Promise<boolean>
+### signer.any.isProxyAccountDeployed() : Promise\<boolean\>

 The `isProxyAccountDeployed()` function on the `any` property returns whether the wallet contract is already deployed on the network.
-If the contract is not deployed, then our library will auto-deploy it when user sends their first transaction (e.g. we batch the deployment & meta-transaction into a single transaction).
+If the wallet contract is not deployed, then our library will auto-deploy the wallet contract when the user sends their first transaction. e.g., we automatically batch the wallet contract deployment and the authorised meta-transaction in a single transaction.
 #### Usage

 ```ts